 Payments and other types of transactions

-You may pay with a credit card in hotels, certain restaurants, supermarkets and larger shops or for gas, but you shouldn’t expect to be able to use a credit card in small shops or fast food places.
+You may pay with a credit card in hotels, certain restaurants, supermarkets, and larger shops or for gas, but you shouldn’t expect to be able to use a credit card in small shops or fast-food places.
 It’s best to have some cash on you for those types of situations.
 You can’t pay with a credit card for taxi rides or bus tickets.
-Although theoretically you can book train tickets online, trains often have an unreliable schedule, so the best option is to buy your ticket directly at the train station.
-This is why you shouldn’t arrive too late to the train station if you have to catch a train, because you might not be able to purchase a ticket on time.
+Although theoretically, you can book train tickets online, trains often have an unreliable schedule, so the best option is to buy your ticket directly at the train station.
+Therefore, you shouldn’t arrive too late at the train station if you have to catch a train because you might not be able to purchase a ticket on time.

 Things you shouldn’t say in conversations

-One of the most common mistake foreigners do when visiting Romania is to talk a lot about Dracula and ask locals if they believe in vampires.
-The answer is they don’t, at least no since the Middle Age.
-Sure, like other cultures, Romanians used to believe in the myth of the “living dead”, but it doesn’t mean that they have wooden stakes at hand and garlic in case a vampire attacks.
+One of the most common mistakes foreigners do when visiting Romania is to talk a lot about Dracula and ask locals if they believe in vampires.
+The answer is they don’t, at least not since the Middle Age.
+Sure, like other cultures, Romanians used to believe in the myth of the “living dead”, but it doesn’t mean that they have wooden stakes at hand and garlic in case of a vampire attack.
 Vlad Tepes, the one who inspired Dracula is an important figure in Romanian history because he tried to stop the Ottoman Empire from conquering Romanian territories.
-Romanians are aware that foreign tourists are interested in visiting Bran castle and they know how to take advantage of this myth, but it doesn’t mean they truly believe that he was a vampire.
+Romanians are aware that foreign tourists are interested in visiting Bran castle, and they know how to take advantage of this myth, but it doesn’t mean they truly believe that he was a vampire.

-Many foreigners believe that Romanians know Russian language, as the country is relatively close to Russia and they share a certain history together.
+Many foreigners believe that Romanians know the Russian language, as the country is relatively close to Russia, and they share a certain history.
 However, Romanian is a language of Latin origin.
-In schools, children learn English, German or French, so it’s most likely to find Romanians who speak one or more of these languages, but hardly any Russian.
+In schools, children learn English, German, or French, so it’s most likely to find Romanians who speak one or more of these languages, but hardly any Russian.

 An old saying says that you shouldn’t discuss politics or religion.
-Romanians don’t have a problem with politics, they quite enjoy venturing in this type of discussions, but religion is a sensitive topic for most of them.
-Romanians are mostly Orthodox and while they are tolerant with other religions, it’s probably best to avoid this topic
+Romanians don’t have a problem with politics, they quite enjoy venturing into this type of discussion, but religion is a sensitive topic for most of them.
+Romanians are mostly Orthodox and while they are tolerant of other religions, it’s probably best to avoid this topic.